diazjf/hide-your-tweets/README.md

 3. `vagrant up` # This will take a bit, since it install devstack
 4. `vagrant ssh` # If asked, Password is `vagrant`

 You are now in the virtual machine.

 ## Running the App ##

 We can configure and start up the flask application by performing the following:

 1. `source /home/ubuntu/devstack/openrc admin admin` # Source Admin Credentials from openrc file
 2. `SECRET=$(head /dev/urandom | tr -dc A-Za-z0-9 | head -c 32)` # Generate Random String
 3. `openstack secret store --payload $SECRET ` # Create a Secret
-4. `export OS_SECRET_UUID=<secret_uuid>` # Set secret uuid given the href obtained in step 3
+4. `export OS_SECRET_UUID=<secret_uuid>` # Set secret uuid given in the href obtained in step 3
-5. `cd src`
+  - Example: `4d5fca-b822-4517-af45-04de5c2df980`
+5. Change Directory to the Source folder of the flask-app containing the `server.py` file.
-6. `python server.py`
+6. `python server.py` # Startup the Application

 The application is now running on your vagrant VM.